Wedding saving and budgeting

 - Wedding cake

-Try and work out how much you want to spend on each item to come
+Work out how much you want to spend on each item to come up with

 Try to start saving as early as possible for your big day.
 Open